 Now add a Blues Scale module to the left of the Melody Sequencer and connect its SCALE OUT socket to the SCALE IN socket of the Melody Sequencer.

 At the moment this will have no effect because all of the notes in the pitch sequence have a quantization mode of FREE – indicated by the green bars on each step.

 Every step of Melody Sequencer’s pitch sequence will now be adjusted to fit into the blues scale…

-The pitch adjustment is instantly audible (Melody Sequencer checks for scale and chord changes every sample).
+The pitch adjustment is instantly audible (Melody Sequencer checks for quantization, scale and chord changes every sample).
 The blue lines on the display show that scale quantization is being used and their vertical position shows the actual pitch adjustment being made.